 Differences between the original and final budget resulted from the transfer of unexpended line items for District purposes at year-end as authorized by the Board of Trustees.
-In fiscal 2020, the District saw budget savings in the unused contingency line item, termination pay, and substitute wages.
-Over expenditures in the instructional line item resulted from technology purchases needed for remote learning and special education salaries, supplies, and equipment.
+In fiscal 2021, the District saw budget savings in the unused contingency line item, termination pay, substitute wages and technology purchases.
+Over expenditures in the instructional line item resulted from additional tech support hired and special education salaries.
 State law generally does not permit a school district to transfer from one fund balance to another fund to increase the district budgets.
 Also, the funds are not permitted to exceed the budgeted expenditures in total.